Lorekeeper

 This happens in thousands of groups worldwide.
 Not because people don't want to play — but because having a human DM who is available, prepared, and energised to run is a luxury that doesn't always align with adult life.
 Party Mode exists to solve exactly this.

-What Is Party Mode?
+What is Party Mode?

 Party Mode is a LoreKeeper experience designed for groups of players physically in the same room, playing a full RPG session using a single shared device.